UMM-CSci-4453-S19/lab-7-decaf/README.md

 <https://lestersy.io/2015/2/22/Callback-Hell,-Async,-and-Promises>

-##Approach 3: Use of async

-Most of you used `async` to solve this problem, so I'll leave this slot empty for now.

 # angular

 Out goal in this lab is produce a web-page that interacts with our database.
 The webpage will act as our Point of Sales (POS).
 We will call it the **till**.
 The till needs to be able to do the following:

 * Be locked until a user logs in
-   * record the log in and log out time
+   * record the log-in and log-out time
    * Allow logging out
 * Have a collection of buttons for items
    * When an item-button is pushed it (or a collection of items) should appear in a list